tani-yu/dogleash/README.md

 ## Usage

-Get all monitor information at standard output. (json format)
+Get all monitor information at standard output.
+(JSON format)

 ```bash
 dogleash monitor show_all